Earn cash back

 You’ve checked your credit, assembled your documents and settled on a lender.
 Now, let’s kick-start your pre-approval process with these steps:

-- Complete a mortgage application with a lender.
+Step one is to complete a mortgage application.
 A Pennymac Loan Expert can guide you through the entire experience.

-- Submit documents that will provide an overview of your finances.
-Required documents will vary by lender but typically include:
+2. Submit documents that will provide an overview of your finances.

 - Recent pay stubs